 Contrast is everything in art.
 Without it, you may as well leave the canvas blank.

 It is one of the principles of art which refers to the striking difference between two elements.
 For example, there is a strong contrast when you place a vivid red next to a dull green, or a rough texture next to a smooth texture, or a hard edge next to a soft edge, and so on.

-With clever use of contrast you can focus attention on your key features in a painting.
+With clever use of contrast you can focus attention on the key features in a painting.
 Knowing when to create a stunning contrast and when to leave an area slightly uninviting is a powerful skill which separates good artists from great artists.

 In this post, I dive a bit deeper into the different ways to create contrast and how to use it to improve your paintings (rather than detract from them).